unocss/unocss/docs/presets/attributify.md

 ## Properties conflicts

-If the name of the attributes mode ever conflicts with the elements’ or components’ properties, you can add `un-` prefix to be specific to UnoCSS’s attributify mode.
+If the name of the attributes mode ever conflicts with the elements' or components' properties, you can add `un-` prefix to be specific to UnoCSS's attributify mode.

 For example: